JakubKubista/jakubkubista/README.md

 ### Hi folks 👋

-:shipit: Business developer at PwC during the day and a software consultant during the night/weekends
+:shipit: Product Owner at PwC during the day and a software consultant during the night/weekends

 💬 Ask me for functional architecture, FE/BE (mainly JS - React, Vue, Angular, Node) or project planning/budgeting consultations